Donald Trump Says Economy Will ‘Go Down The Tubes’ If He Loses In 2020

 “We picked up tremendous steam the day after the election,” he began.

-“That’s not attributable to President Obama,” he added, pushing back against claims that the had inherited the Obama administration’s strong economy.
+“That’s not attributable to President Obama,” he added, pushing back against claims that he had inherited the Obama administration’s strong economy.

 “The fact that I won lifted our economy greatly.
 If I didn’t win, it would go down,” he said, before predicting that him losing in 2020 would cause a recession.